SomeWeekendReading/someweekendreading.github.io/_posts/2020-10-02-night-of-the-living-beta-binomials.md

 __The sad facts:__ There are more than 2 candidates in most jurisdictions, and thus a significant spoiler effect (Ralph Nader in 2000, anyone?).
-There is, sadly, an Electoral College and it severly biases voting in the US towards Republicans representing rural, sparsely populated, conservative districts.
-The backup for the Electoral College, voting in the House of Representatives, is also biased: each state gets 1 vote, again over-representing rural conservative state.
+There is, sadly, an Electoral College and it severely biases voting in the US towards Republicans representing rural, sparsely populated, conservative districts.
+The backup for the Electoral College, voting in the House of Representatives, is also biased: each state gets 1 vote, again over-representing rural conservative states.
 The red mirage/blue shift is a real thing.
 The candidate elected seldom gets a majority (though some states are now experimenting with rank-preference voting mechanisms of various sorts, which would help).
+It's important to enumerate your assumptions, as we did at the outset, so later you can see if they've steered you wrong.

 So... hang on.
 There may yet be zombies.